Bayesian estimation for a parametric Markov Renewal model applied to seismic data: Introduction

 The paper is organized as follows.
-In Section~\ref{sec:1} we illustrate the dataset.
-It is one of the sequences analyzed by \cite{Rotondi}.
-Section~\ref{sec:2} introduces the parametric Markov renewal model.
-Three magnitude classes are considered and a Weibull distribution is assumed for the inter-occurrence times.
-Section~\ref{sec:3} deals with the elicitation of the prior, which is based on a generalized inverse Gamma distribution, considering also the case of scarce prior information.
-Section~\ref{sec:apennines} contains the data analysis with the estimation of the above-mentioned summaries.
-The matter of whether the observed earthquakes reflect a time predictable or a slip predictable model is also discussed.
+In Section~\ref{sec:1} we illustrate the dataset and we discuss the choice of the Weibull model in detail.
+Section~\ref{sec:2} introduces the parametric Markov Renewal model.
+Section~\ref{sec:3} deals with the elicitation of the prior.
+Section~\ref{sec:apennines} contains the Bayesian data analysis with the estimation of the above-mentioned summaries.
+We also test a time predictable and a slip predictable model against the data.
 Section~\ref{sec:6} is devoted to some concluding remarks.
-An appendix contains the detailed derivation of the full conditional distributions and the JAGS implementation of the Gibbs sampler.
+Appendix \ref{sec:gibbsampling} contains the detailed derivation of the full conditional distributions and the JAGS (Just Another Gibbs Sampler) implementation of the Gibbs sampler (\cite{Plummer}).